Student Health Clinics

-The Student Health Clinic is supported by fees.
+The Student Health Clinics are supported by fees.
 All RRCC students have access to the services at the clinic.
-If you have not automatically paid the Student Health Clinic fee, you have the ability to "opt in" by paying the fee (approximately $21 per semester) at the cashiers department.
+If you have not automatically paid the clinic fee, you have the ability to "opt in" by paying the fee (approximately $21 per semester/$11 in the summer) at the cashiers department.

 Visits with the medical providers on campus are free of charge (no co-pay) for students.
 You do not need health insurance to be seen in the Student Health Clinic.

 The clinic charges minimal fees for various services to cover the cost of materials (ex: stitches, wart removal, vaccinations, etc.)